-Ossur’s Proprio Foot was originally launched in 2006 and was the first microprocessor foot/ankle system on the market.
+Ossur’s Proprio Foot was originally launched in 2006 and was the first bionic foot/ankle system on the market.
 It has since been updated multiple times and includes many of the advanced features found in other foot/ankle systems.
-However, it uses an inter-step ankle accommodation strategy, which some view as inferior to the within-step strategies used by other microprocessor foot/ankle systems.
+However, it uses an inter-step ankle accommodation strategy, which some view as inferior to the within-step strategies used by other bionic foot/ankle systems.

 A Quick Look at the Proprio Foot

 The following video is a commercial, so it is not ideal as an introductory testimonial.
 However, it does contain some lengthy sequences of Proprio Foot users walking on different types of terrain.

 Given the potential small delays in ankle adjustment when using an inter-step accommodation strategy (which we explain below), we were surprised at the smooth gait demonstrated in this video over non-flat terrain.
 That having been said, it still does not appear to be as smooth as the gait exhibited by users of Freedom Innovation’s Kinnex or Blatchford’s Elan Foot.
 It is especially difficult to distinguish the gait of an Elan Foot user from natural movements.

 Note, however, that our video observations are hardly conclusive, so we will continue to search for scientific studies that directly compare all available bionic foot/ankle systems.

 Ankle Range of Motion (ROM)